WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Subtype: `public voting power`, `private voting power` or `public starting votes`
 - Value: A target type, specifying the amount of votes

+As a result of a Vote Manipulation the <Target> receives a vote manipulated attribute.

 ---
 #### Whispering